CtrlK

 Workflow Clarity

-The three-step workflow (evaluate → detect → extract) is described at a very high level with no validation checkpoints.
-There's no guidance on what happens when extraction fails, how to verify extracted skills are correct, or how to handle edge cases.
-For a skill that automatically writes files to disk, missing validation/verification steps is a significant gap.
+The three-step workflow (evaluate → detect → extract) is described at a very high level with no validation checkpoints, no error handling, no feedback loops.
+There's no guidance on what happens if extraction fails, how to verify learned skills are correct, or how to review/approve extracted patterns when auto_approve is false.

 1 / 3